TheresaLui/SelfHelpContent_v2/articles/microsoft.media/mediaservices-player-browser-compatibility.md

 If you are looking for device support of HEVC, please check with the device manufacturer to determine which hardware releases include support for HEVC playback.

-For iOS devices, HEVC playback was included in iOS 11.0 or higher. iPhone X, iPhone 8/Plus, iPhone 7/6s/6/Plus.
+For iOS devices, HEVC playback was included in iOS 11.0 or higher.
+IPhone X, iPhone 8/Plus, iPhone 7/6s/6/Plus.
 Not all phone models are capable of playing back 4K and may be limited to specific resolutions and frame rate requirements.
-For example, iPhone 6/Plus can play HEVC video only up to 1080p at 240fps.
-IPhone XS/XR/X, IPhone 8/Plus, iPhone 7/6s/Plus with Apples A9, A10 chipset (or later) support up to 4K 2160p playback at common framerates.
+For example, iPhone 6/Plus can play HEVC video only up to 1080p at 240fps. iPhone XS/XR/X, iPhone 8/Plus, iPhone 7/6s/Plus with Apples A9, A10 chipset (or later) support up to 4K 2160p playback at common frame rates.

 Android supports HEVC in Android 5.0 or higher on certain devices.